Mookiepiece/linear-clock/README.md

-# 线性时钟 Linear Clock
+# Linear Clock

-时间的使用量 How much time is left today?
+How much time is left?

-8:00 ~ 22:30